esp8266/Arduino/readme.txt

 Resynced with Processing/Wiring IDE code (improved auto-format, faster logging to serial monitor console, other bug fixes)
 New library system.
+Updated to latest version of the RXTX serial library; Mac users will need to rerun macosx_setup.command.

 0003 - 2006.01.16